Ghoul-Kun/TG-UBotX/README.md

 A modular telegram Python UserBot running on python3 with a sqlalchemy database.

-Started up as a simple bot, which helps with deleting messages and other stuffs when I didn't possess a smartphone(selecting each message indeed difficult) with a ton of meme features kanged from [SkittBot](https://github.com/skittles9823/SkittBot), it has evolved, becoming extremely modular and simple to use.

 For configuring this userbot, you can checkout the [Wiki]()

-### Contributing to the source:

-We love to see you contributing and helping us improve on our way to a perfect userbot.

 ### Credits: